wkk91193/vehicle_tracking_api/README.md

 ## How to run locally.

-0.Please copy and replace the appSetting.json file provide via email.
+0. Please copy and replace the appSetting.json file provide via email.

 1. Open the solution on Visual Studio 2019 or later.